Tears, Falling After Cloudy Weather

 - To add punch in a guts: in the Russian dub Zorua calls Zoroark "Bulya" which is short from "babulya", Russian for "grandma".
 So, if she's his granny and he lives with her... then what happened to his parents?
 Given how desperate Zorua was to wake her up, it could only mean that his parents are dead...

-- Pokémon the Movie: Black/White — after trying so hard to get Victini free, those pillars clouded around him, and all seems hopeless Ash apologizes for not being able to keep his promise, then sheds a tear that shatters from the cold air before nearly dying.
-Victini then pulls off a Heroic Sacrifice, making it a Disney Death at the end of the movie.
+- Pokémon the Movie: Black/White — after trying so hard to get Victini free, those pillars clouded around him, and all seems hopeless, a shivering Ash apologizes for not being able to keep his promise, sheds a tear that freezes in midair, and seemingly dies.
+Victini then pulls off a Heroic Sacrifice that wakes Ash up, making it a Disney Death at the end of the movie.

 - In the XY-era film Diancie and the Cocoon of Destruction, it's Pikachu's turn to die.
 He had been barely clipped by Yveltal's Oblivion Wing attack, and ended up turning to stone in Ash's arms.
 After a brief moment of grieving, Xerneas emerges and engages a Heroic Sacrifice to restore Pikachu and everyone else afflicted by Oblivion Wing (including Team Rocket), as well as restoring an entire forest, at the personal cost of turning into a tree.

 - An early novelization by one of the anime's major writers talks about Ash's father.
 They fell in love, married at age eighteen, and he ran off onto his journey.
 To top it all off her mother had just died and Delia was left with a restaurant and a newborn.
 He's been missing ever since and has achieved little to nothing.
 Ash's mother has exaggerated his father's legacy, not wanting to ruin Ash's perception of him.
 He was a mediocre trainer.